Garage Door Maintenance

 Do not use any lubricant on the tracks.
 Just wipe and clean them with a damp cloth.
 Remove any particles of dust, dirt, etc. that you may come across.

-If your electric garage door is not working at all, the first thing to check will be for any fuse that is associated with it.
+If your electric garage door is not working at all, the first thing to check will be for any fuse associated with it.
 This may be located in the plug, wall socket or within the main fuse box.
 It could also be another electrical item within the property that the same fuse is also connected to.
 That would cause the fuse to blow and stop any power getting to your garage door.